18F/before-you-ship/_pages/ato/types.md

     1. Approve a completed [system security plan](../ssp/)
     1. Do the testing
     1. Give a 90 day authorization
-* The 90 day ATO can be extended for an additioanl 90 days _once_, as long as the security boundary hasn’t changed.
+* The 90 day ATO can be extended for an additional 90 days _once_, as long as the security boundary hasn’t changed.
     * The automatic scans must not show any new vulnerabilities.

 ### 1-year authorization

 The 1 Year is inclusive of all the steps of [the 90 Day process](#day-authorization).
-Additional controsl are assesed, and a more thorough penetration test is done, which may reveal other vulnerabilities that will need to be resolved before the system is put into operation.
+Additional controls are assesed, and a more thorough penetration test is done, which may reveal other vulnerabilities that will need to be resolved before the system is put into operation.

 ### Continuous authorization